mfrinsko/GettingCleaningData/CodeBook.md

 89. FrequencyBodyGyroscopeJerkMagnitudeStandardDeviation:	Standard deviation of magnitude of body gyroscope Jerk time

 ###Variable Descriptions for all_means Data Set
+*Please note that variables 3-88 have the numeric data type.*

-1. SubjectID:	Character field with values from 1-30 representing each individual who participated in the study.
+1. SubjectID:	Integer field from 1-30 representing each individual who participated in the study.

 2. ActivityDescription:	Character field with descriptive values of the activities performed by the subjects.
 In the original data set, each activity was represented by a number.
 This field replaces the numbers with readable text, and the translation is as follows: